hedraldevelopment/ke-yd/README.md

 ### Setting up an exchange

 To send a message from user1 to user2, a common exchange key is required, this is used for both parties to encrypt and decrypt messages.
-Note, both parties MUST have the exact same base, modulus, epoch scale, and pair value for exchanges otherwise it wont work (a different epoch value for exchange keys wont matter but encryption and decyryption wont work).
+Note, both parties MUST have the exact same base, modulus, epoch scale, and pair value for exchanges otherwise it wont work.

 ```
 user1.init_exchange(user2.get_public_key()) # initialise an exchange, from user 1 to user 2